jaspector

 Monday-Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: Required inspections are specified in the Building Permit Letter issued with each permit.
+Typical sequence: Required inspections are specified in the Building Permit Letter issued with each permit.

 No building addition or building system may be erected, installed, renovated, altered, wrecked, or moved prior to submission of a complete application and issuance of a permit.
 This includes but is not limited to new heating equipment, new electrical equipment, new gypsum wallboard, and new solar panels.
 All land development also requires a zoning permit unless specifically exempted.

-Typical processing time is Most administrative permits issued within one business day of complete application receipt.
+Building permit processing times in Montpelier, VT typically run Most administrative permits issued within one business day of complete application receipt.
 Complex projects vary..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Montpelier, VT.
 The following work is generally exempt: Routine maintenance and minor repairs as determined by the Building Inspector; Work that does not constitute land development and does not alter building systems.
 Note: Montpelier Chapter 4 provides specifics; contact the Building Inspector for a definitive determination on any individual project.
+When in doubt, confirm with the local building department before starting work.